 - 2008-10, Research Fellow, Vanderbilt University Medical Center, Nashville, TN; Department of Cancer Biology

 The Parekh Laboratory is focused on mechanobiology research in cancer and wound healing.
 Proper cell and extracellular matrix (ECM) interactions are responsible for maintaining functional homeostasis in tissues and organs.
-Alterations in this reciprocal relationship following disease or injury are guided by changes in the local ECM mechanical environment and milieu of signaling molecules, and/or interactions with other cell types.
+Alterations in this reciprocal relationship following disease or injury are guided by changes in the local ECM mechanical environment, milieu of signaling molecules, and/or interactions with other cell types.
 These changes drive the ensuing disease state and tissue repair response by altering cellular phenotypes resulting in outcomes such as cancer cell invasion and pathological remodeling of healing wounds.
 In order to modulate these mechanobiological responses, a fundamental understanding of the biochemical and biophysical factors that influence these processes are required.
 These factors dictate cellular phenotypes and thus determine the manner in which cells further interact with their ECM microenvironment.
-Clinical modalities can be developed by identifying therapeutic targets that drive these pathological responses toward a more favorable outcome by interfering with these interactions.
-Therefore, my general research goals are focused on modulating cell/ECM interactions by (1) developing models that properly capture these interactions, (2) understanding pathological conditions in order to identify potential targets for clinical treatment, and (3) utilizing biochemical and biomechanical approaches to restore proper structure and function.
-My research interests stem from these goals and are currently focused on understanding how mechanical forces regulate cancer cell invasion and tissue fibrosis.
+Clinical modalities can be developed by identifying therapeutic targets that drive these pathological responses toward a more favorable outcome by interfering with these cell/ECM interactions.
+Therefore, our general research goal is to understand how mechanical forces drive pathologic cellular phenotypes in cancer and wound healing by utilizing biochemical and biomechanical approaches that include in vitro, ex vivo, in vivo, and in silico techniques and/or models.